Greevee/DashBoard/README.md

 ```
 ##FAQ

-####How can i start the programm with my pc / as a service?
+####How can I start the program with my pc / as a service?
 Create a shortcut, add it to C:\Users\<user>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 If this doesn't work, you can run it also as a service. https://www.google.de/search?q=google.de+run+exe+as+service there are many useful tools.

-####How can i enter the Instructions or Settings
+####How can I enter the instructions or settings
 Right-click the systray icon!

-####Why can't I access the displayed IP with my Smartphone?
+####Why can't I access the displayed IP with my smartphone?
-The Smartphone must be in the same Network as the PC that runs this application.
-Make sure you opened the port of the pc (tcp 13337), this can be done in the settings.
+The smartphone must be in the same network as the PC that runs this application.
+Make sure tcp port 13337 is open.
+This can be done in the settings.

 ####Why do I have no network traffic?
-Open the settings menu and chose another network interface, wait 1 seconds.
-Rinse and repeat, one of the interfaces will deliver traffic!
+Open the settings menu and choose another network interface; wait 1 second; rinse and repeat until one of the interfaces will deliver traffic!
 If not, you are most likely offline.

 ##Planned Features
 - Logging!
 Much more logging!
 - Autoselect of network interface
 - Pizza timer alert function
-- Touch for ts3 to mute yourself
+- Touch Teamspeak 3 to mute yourself
 - Notification service that shows notifications
-- and many more thing in the backlog
+- And many more things in the backlog

 ##Credits